james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 To connect to an external EPP registry, you need to set up the registry in `registry.json` and set up its login in `logins.json`.

-Each EPP registry will have a name of yor choice, say "example".
+Each EPP registry will have a name of your choice, say "example".
 The `logins.json` will have three properties, `username`, `password` and `server`.
 So the `logins.json` entry for `example` might look like this

-	"exmaple" : {
+	"example" : {
 		"username": "my-login",
 		"password": "my-password",
 		"server": "epp.example.com"